DaneLarsen1/prework-study-guide/assets/README.md

 - [Credits](#credits)
 - [License](#license)

-## Installation N/A
+## Installation

+N/A

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

+## Usage

-## Usage "This guide can be used in many ways.
+This guide can be used in many ways.
 Not only can the eye of the average viewer learn from my website and my notes provided but the eyes of coders on many levels can learn wonders from it aswell.
 If you want or need more informationbn about this project all you have to do is inspect the page and you can see not one not two but three coding languages.
 These include HTML, CSS, and JavaScript.
-These neatly stored notes will give each reader the means to progress in there coding carreers."
+These neatly stored notes will give each reader the means to progress in there coding carreers.

 Provide instructions and examples for use.
 Include screenshots as needed.

-## Credits N/A
+## Credits

+N/A

 List your collaborators, if any, with links to their GitHub profiles.